The Importance of a Strong Brand Voice on Social Media and How to Develop One

-A professional brand might use language that’s formal, serious, business-like and straightforward.
+A professional brand might use language that’s formal, serious, business-like, and straightforward.

-A professional brand would avoid using flippant, humorous, surprising or slang-filled.
+A professional brand would avoid using flippant, humorous, surprising, or slang-filled.

-Knowing the tone you want to use in order to convey your message will allow you to select language that positively represents the values of your company and gets to the heart of what makes you special.
+Knowing the tone you want to use in order to convey your message will allow you to select a language that positively represents the values of your company and gets to the heart of what makes you special.

 You can even make a list of words that you want to use more and words you want to use less or avoid altogether, inserting these into your content until it becomes natural to do so without thinking.

-Once you know what tone to take when posting on social media, you can hone your brand voice further, asking questions like;
+Once you know what tone to take when posting on social media, you can hone your brand voice further, by asking questions like;

 - Do we use jargon or slang?